Skip to content

 Meetings

-The committees will meet as and when required and within the timescale set down in the governing body’s Complaints Policy and Procedures.
+The committees will meet as and when required and within the timescale set down in the governing body’s Complaints’ Policy.

 Terms of Reference